goodmorningcoffee/puppetmaster/README.md

 ### How many domains can I analyze?

-Single-machine: tested with 100+ domains / 13 million SpiderFoot rows.
-For 500+ domains, use the distributed C2 controller to scan across multiple EC2 workers in parallel.
+AWS EC2 Distributed scanning: tested with 300+ domains / 13 million SpiderFoot rows.
+For 500+ domains
+Local Machine:  tested with 25 domains but when using the "Spiderfoot Scan ALL" setting, can take a really long time.
+2-5 hours sometimes over 15 hours per domain, and resource intensive.

 ### What's WebAPI mode?

-WebAPI mode uses SpiderFoot's web server and REST API for scan submission, enabling up to 50 parallel scans per worker (vs 10 in CLI mode).
+WebAPI mode uses SpiderFoot's web server and REST API for scan submission, enabling up to 10 parallel scans per worker (vs 2ish in CLI mode).
 It's the default and recommended mode.
 Toggle in C2 menu → [M] Scan Mode.
+I found that AWS EC2 t3.small as the worker set to 2 parallel scans, with 20 workers running in parallel, was the best cost-To-performance/time ratio.
+You can use beefy machines but cost will jump.

 ### Can I use this without SpiderFoot?